A Kal'brath Novel

 After a beautiful stranger saves his life, Xastrian, the new Dragon King, owes Velithor a life-debt.
 But as the two join forces to battle the crazed Ivari who shares their prison, he discovers he wants so much more.
 Soul-bonding with the shy, resourceful hunter would be worth anything.
 Even facing death a second time.

 Xastrian must rely on Velithor's knowledge of the forest.
 Velithor must help Xastrian regain his power.
 And one of them must tap into the magic of legend to become a dimensional rifter before the Ivari drives Xastrian mad and ruins their chances of ever finding their way home.

 - Mage of Legend

-- Lurir: Going Home (Short Story)- COMING SOON exclusively to the newsletter!
+- Lurir: Going Home (Short Story)- Exclusively in the newsletter!
 Sign up today!